Shoreline Community College

-Shoreline Community College is located in the small town of Shoreline (population: 53,000) located just 14km from downtown Seattle, the largest city in Washington State.
+This Community College is located in the small town of Shoreline (population: 53,000) located just 14km from downtown Seattle the largest city in Washington State.
 Remember that Washington State and Washington DC are very different entities (they are located on opposite sides of the USA and about 4000 km from each other!

 Starbucks may be the world’s biggest coffee brand, but Seattle still boasts many independent cafes too – great places to hang-out with friends.
 The city has built a rich musical legacy over the last 100 years, from jazz to Jimi Hendrix to grunge and much more besides.
 All in all there is plenty to keep you entertained and, for those who like the big outdoors, Washington State offers a myriad of outdoor sports opportunities, including hiking, skiing (in winter), kayaking and much more!